Remove heat from a gaseous stream through condensation

 We weigh mechanical, thermal, and commercial considerations to define the most cost-effective solution to meet your requirements.
 Every design decision for the condenser is based on your data.

 Long-lasting and reliable condensers

 Our exemplary standards of internal controls ensure the highest integrity for all completed condensers.

-When it comes to condensers, our mechanical designs take into account the process and the ambient conditions.
+When it comes to condensers, as with all our heat exchangers, our mechanical designs take into account the process and the ambient conditions.
 Our thermal design works to optimise the heat transfer rate.
 We combine these with our understanding of environmental conditions to select the optimal materials for the job.